xElkomy/my-dots/README.md

 # my-dots
-This repo is just a temp for my personal dotfiles
+This repo is just a temp for my personal dotfiles, with Hyde Dots on arch linux.

 ## Add DEFAULT APP